 The FAC measures the level of support patients need while walking.
 The scale consists of 6 categories with scores ranging from 0 to 5.
-In stage 0, patients have non-functional ambulation, while in stage 5, they are able to ambulate independently.
-The FAC has been shown to be reliable and have good predictive value in hemiparetic patients.
+In stage 0, patients have non-functional ambulation, whereas in stage 5, they can ambulate independently.
+The FAC is reliable and to have good predictive value in hemiparetic patients.